Kristopher-Ray/docparsley-landing-brentpella/content/promotions/brent-pella-5.md

   itself, and prepares for the demands of the next day.
 Your muscles, the body's metabolic currency, undergo important growth and repair processes during sleep.
-This is why sleep is so essential, particularly for those who engage in regular resistance training or other forms of physical exercise. <a href="#sleep-store" class="text-decoration-underline">Doc Parsley's Sleep Remedy.”</a>
+This is why sleep is so essential, particularly for those who engage in regular resistance training or other forms of physical exercise. witness the transformative effects on your health and vitality with<a href="#sleep-store" class="text-decoration-underline">Doc Parsley's Sleep Remedy.”</a>
 sectionimage: /img/dr.-gabrielle-lyon-headshot-.jpg
 slug: lyon
 exitCTA: >-